Field Trips

 About Suwa’lkh Field Trips

 A field trip to Suwa’lkh is like no other Fresh Roots field trip.
 Located at the Suwa’lkh School in Coquitlam (map), our program space includes a native plant propagation greenhouse, medicine and food gardens, and a seven-acre forest with a forest classroom and a salmon stream.
 Field trips at Suwa’lkh focus on First People’s ways of knowing, helping students connect with Traditional Ecological Knowledge, in both cultivated and natural food lands.
-Students will even be able to take a piece of Suwa’lkh back with them in the form of native plants.

 Cost & Group Size